mazdakb/django-naqsh/README.rst

 Support this Project!
 ----------------------

 This project is run by volunteers.
-If you want to consider a donation, please support the original creators in their efforts to maintain and improve Cookiecutter Django:
+If you are considering a donation, I encourage you to support the creators of *cookiecutter-django* in their efforts to maintain and improve Cookiecutter Django:

 * Daniel Roy Greenfeld (`GitHub <https://github.com/pydanny>`_, `Patreon <https://www.patreon.com/danielroygreenfeld>`_)